Washington Center for Reproductive Medicine

 It is now well established that PCOS runs in families, although different individuals may have different forms of the syndrome.

-A. Classical PCOS (Stein Leventhal
+A. Classical PCOS (Stein Leventhal Syndrome) with:

 - Hirsutism (excess hair growth), alopecia (male pattern baldness), with elevated male hormone levels (i.e. testosterone)